bytes-commerce/super-simple-symfony-docker-creator/README.md

 ## Supported Webservers

 Currently, only NGINX and Apache are supported.
-Nginx has automatic SSL certificate generation onboard.
+Both systems automatically create HTTPS certificates for you for the provided domain. :sparkle: :-)

 ## Contribution